celrod14/Software-Engieneering-NBA-API/README.md

 -Either press the select button on the search bar or restart button to be able to re-select player<br />
 -To see recent news select the latest news button towards the top of the site or scroll to the bottom of the page<br />

-# Only Teams that Have Player Data
+# Only Teams that Have Player Data to Compare Statistics

 -	LA Clipppers <br />
 -	Los Angeles Lakers<br />